What Are Common Factors Of 10

 Divisibility rules are shortcuts that allow you to quickly determine if a number is divisible by another number without performing long division.
 Mastering these rules can significantly speed up the process of finding factors.
 Here are some common divisibility rules:

 • Divisibility by 2: A number is divisible by 2 if its last digit is even (0, 2, 4, 6, or 8).
-For example, 124 is divisible by 2 because its last digit, 4, is even.
+Here's one way to look at it: 124 is divisible by 2 because its last digit, 4, is even.

 By knowing these rules, you can quickly eliminate potential factors and focus on numbers that are more likely to be factors.